-3.3.2 Injuries in pigs and sows
+3.3.2 Injuries to cattle

 Situations leading to reduced animal welfare can occur in the herd.
 Therefore, it is essential that each supplier responds promptly to changes in the health status of the animals.
 Sick and injured animals must be treated immediately and be placed in a hospital pen.
 If deemed necessary, the animal should be culled as quickly and gently as possible.